Haivision/srt/docs/API-functions.md

 The current number of members will be written back to `inoutlen`.

-If the size of the `output` array is enough for the current number of members, the `output` array will be filled with group data and the function will return 0.
+If the size of the `output` array is enough for the current number of members, the `output` array will be filled with group data and the function will return the number of elements filled.
 Otherwise the array will not be filled and `SRT_ERROR` will be returned.

 This function can be used to get the group size by setting `output` to `NULL`,